 Step 2: Predicting One Variable from Another (Linear Regression)

 Regression also produces R² (the coefficient of determination), which tells you what fraction of the variation in y is explained by its linear relationship with x.
-An R² of 1.0 means the line fits the data perfectly; an R² near 0 means x provides almost no predictive power over y.
+An R² of 1.0 means the line fits the data perfectly; an R² near 0 means x gives almost no predictive power over y.

 Step 3: Understanding the Normal Distribution and Bell Curves